 Salty ocean air swirled around us as his words sunk in.
 The idea of our mortality confronted us, filled the room.
 But instead of weighing me down, it had the effect of clarification.
 It was a much-needed epiphany, a refreshing perspective for three young men who had already lived three decades of life, but still felt the need for something grandiose, something important, something that would make us feel fully lived.

 As I drove home under starry skies, there was an energy surging through me.
-I felt filled up with life at the idea of how I was going to approach this huge intersection in my life.
-I thought, 'Yes, this is the perspective I want to adopt.
-This is how I want to live my life.'
+I felt filled up with life at the idea of how I was going to approach this huge crossroads in my life.
+I thought, "Yes, this is the perspective I want to adopt.
+This is how I want to live my life."

 Creating bucket lists and New Year's resolutions had never been my thing.
 Tonight, for the first time, I felt the power of making those lists.

 Back in my apartment, I rushed to write down more goals that buzzed through my mind.
 The list grew rapidly until I reached 100 life goals for the next decade of my life.
 Ten years, 100 goals—the numbers felt right.

 Little did I know that this night and this list would change the course of my life...